learnwithparam/website/content/blog/dynamic-pages-in-react-router/index.md

 ...
 ```

-We have created a link to users page and also the the route definition for users page along with its associated component (`UsersPage`).
+We have created a link to users page and also the route definition for users page along with its associated component (`UsersPage`).

-Lets add links to each users in the UsersPage (`/user/1`, `/user/2`, `/user/3`)
+Lets add links to each user in the UsersPage (`/user/1`, `/user/2`, `/user/3`)

 ```jsx
 // userId will be Array index + 1